-The significant change is that the NZAOD was established as a standalone section, whereas in the previous year’s its personnel and equipment had been taken out of the establishment the NZ BOD, the NZAOD was now recognised separate section with its own personnel and equipment.
+The significant change is that the NZAOD was established as a standalone section, whereas in the previous year, its personnel and equipment had been taken out of the establishment of the NZ BOD, the NZAOD was now recognised separate section with its own personnel and equipment.

-A change in the boot repair contract in Maadi had also necessitated an increase on the establishment of Shoemakers and Bootmakers to enable the NZ BOD to become self-sufficient in the area in boot repair.
+A change in the boot repair contract in Maadi had also necessitated an increase in the establishment of Shoemakers and Bootmakers to enable the NZ BOD to become self-sufficient in the area of boot repair.

-The NZ BOD would also be the reinforcement depot for the NZOC.
-Reinforcements from NZ or individuals injured in units and withdrawn to the rear to convalesce would be held in the reinforcement depot until appropriate vacancies became available in forward units.
+The NZ BOD also became the reinforcement depot for the NZOC.
+Reinforcements from NZ or individuals injured in units and withdrawn to the rear to convalesce were be held in the reinforcement depot until appropriate vacancies became available in forward units.

-NZOC personnel on liaison duties with ROAC depots also cease to be held in the establishment of the NZ BOD.
+NZOC personnel on liaison duties with ROAC depots also cease to be held on the establishment of the NZ BOD.

 Main Office Staff, 1 Base Ordnance Depot, Maadi, Egypt, December 1943.
 Standing: Ike Dabscheck, Stone, Lieutenant Stroud, Major Cordery, Lieutenant Barwick, Unidentified.
 In front: Jack Picot, Geff Rees, Falloon.
 Photo: J.D Picot

 Early in 1944, it was decided that given the distance between Egypt and Italy that the NZ BOD Ordnance Depot at Advance Base in Bari should be upgraded to full Base Depot Status.
-With effect 16 February the following changes to establishments were made;
+With effect of 16 February, the following changes to establishments were made;

 2 NZ Base Ordnance Depot was formed as a unit of the NZEF (2 NZ BOD)